poole/lanyon/submitting.md

 Once you've exported your blogpost using one of the methods described above and have a `site.zip` and `vars.yml` file, you will submit these files to the ICLR venue, which is **not yet open**.
 We execpt the venue to open around December 10th - check back around then for more information.
+Note that there will be a **50mb limit** on your zipfile submissions - make sure that your zipfile does not exceed this!

 ---